-With Barnet & Southgate College
+Customer Story: Barnet & Southgate College

 Barnet & Southgate College is one of the largest further education colleges in North London, delivering a broad range of courses across both academic and vocational training.
 It is recognised as having some of the best facilities in the UK, which includes the £50 million Wood Street campus.
 The college maintains excellent contacts with local employers and regional industry, has many links with the local community, and participates prolifically within the 157 Group of the 27 most successful colleges in the UK.

 The newly-formed Barnet and Southgate College inherited a 2010 SharePoint intranet, which had gained traction across the merged college as a way to share content and documents, particularly with staff spread across many campuses.

 While SharePoint was the desired platform, due to its familiarity with staff and integration with Office, it was clear the 2010 system as it stood could not deliver the required availability or scale needed for a system that was intended to be the backbone of the college’s staff collaboration efforts.